Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 \setstcolor{black}

-\begin{subsection}{Database Seeding} As equivalent CAQ pairs are associated with their database schemas, we first iterate $N$ times to generate diverse schemas and their corresponding CAQs (line~\ref{line:for-loop}).
+\begin{subsection}{Database Seeding} To discover diverse test oracles, we generate CAQ pairs with multiple database schemas.
+As equivalent CAQ pairs are associated with their database schemas, we first iterate $N$ times to generate diverse schemas and their corresponding CAQs (line~\ref{line:for-loop}).
 In each iteration, we start by database seeding, which involves generating a random database schema (line~\ref{line:generate-schema}), and then producing a CAQ that conforms to the generated schema, \emph{i.e.,} the seed query $q$ (line~\ref{line:generate-caq}).
-Though existing grammar-based generators can be directly employed for schema and concrete query generation, the key challenge lies in producing those $\mathsf{PlaceholderEntry}$ in the seed CAQ while ensuring the syntactic correctness after instantiating them.
-To achieve this, we force the generator to produce additional columns and tables in the schema, and then use those \emph{virtual columns} and \emph{virtual tables} to represent the two types of $\mathsf{PlaceholderEntry}$, respectively, \emph{i.e.,} $\mathsf{Expression}$ and $\mathsf{Table}$.
-As shown in Listing~\ref{lst:virtual-column-and-table}, we create a virtual column \texttt{placeholder1} to represent an expression placeholder, \emph{i.e.,} [\st{$\square_1\mapsto$}\texttt{\st{t1:BOOLEAN}}], and a virtual table \texttt{vtable1} for a table placeholder \emph{i.e.,} [\st{$\square_2\mapsto$}\texttt{\st{TABLE}}].
+Though existing grammar-based generators, \emph{e.g.,} SQLancer can be directly used for schema and concrete query generation, they cannot directly produce queries with placeholders.
+The key challenge lies in producing those \modifyb{entries} in the seed CAQ while ensuring the syntactic correctness after instantiating them.
+To do so, we ask the generator to produce additional columns and tables in the schema, and then use those \emph{virtual columns} and \emph{virtual tables} to represent the two types of \modifyb{placeholders}, respectively, \emph{i.e.,} $\mathsf{Expression}$ and $\mathsf{Table}$ shown in \Cref{fig:bnf-grammar}.
+As shown in Listing~\ref{lst:virtual-column-and-table}, we create a virtual column \texttt{placeholder1} to represent an expression, \emph{i.e.,} $\square_1 \triangleright\placeholder{\textsf{Expr}(t1:BOOLEAN)}$, and a virtual table \texttt{vtable1} for a table placeholder \emph{i.e.,} $\square_1 \triangleright\placeholder{\textsf{Table}(t0:INT, t1:INT)}$.
 The generator, unaware of this abstraction, directly uses the concrete \texttt{placeholder1} and \texttt{vtable1}, effectively producing a valid CAQ.
-This approach also allows our CAQ to be easily parsed by provers and understood by LLMs.
+This approach makes our CAQ representation compatible with SQL provers expecting concrete syntax and easy for LLMs to understand.